What Agentimus is

 What that means in practice:

-- No phoning home.
-Out of the box Agentimus makes no outbound requests, collects no analytics or telemetry, and logs no IP addresses.
+• No phoning home.
+Out of the box Agentimus makes no outbound requests, collects no analytics or telemetry, and by default logs no IP addresses.
 Everything runs on your own site.
-(The one exception is the optional AI Visibility feature, which is off by default and only calls an AI provider you choose after you add your own API key.)
+(One optional, off-by-default setting can store a flagged impersonating or spoofed crawler’s IP — kept on your own server so you can block it, never sent anywhere.
+And the one feature that reaches an outside service is the optional AI Visibility monitor, which is off by default and only calls an AI provider you choose after you add your own API key.)

 What Agentimus is NOT